 Commissions & Fees

 Swissquote offers multiple account types and commission structures, depending on the market you wish to trade alongside your chosen instrument.
-These range from CFDs to exchange-traded securities, and the broker offers margin rates as low as 1% for forex trading.
+These range from CFDs to exchange-traded securities, in addition to forex trading.

 The commission rate for forex can drop to as low as 0.5 pips (€5 per standard lot round turn) for traders who do several hundred million in monthly volume, and is negotiated on a case-by-case basis.
 This makes the UK entity more competitive on the 129 instruments offered compared to the eForex account at the Switzerland entity, for active traders.